ashbournehouse/DataEngineering_Project-1/README.md

 >> **NOTE: Using the test/development dataset only one valid song_id, artist_id pair is returned in this process.
 For all other rows these fields are filled with 'None' values.**

 ***

+# Running the Scripts

+## postgreSQL

+To run these scripts locally from a clone of this repository requires a local installation of [PostgreSQL](https://www.postgresql.org).
+This must be set up with a database named 'studentdb' and a user named 'student' with password 'student'.
+This can be achieved in a number of ways, but the most accessible is probably to use 'psql', postgreSQL's own terminal based front end. 'psql' is described [here](https://www.postgresql.org/docs/current/app-psql.html), as follows:

+> *psql is a terminal-based front-end to PostgreSQL.
+It enables you to type in queries interactively, issue them to PostgreSQL, and see the query results.
+Alternatively, input can be from a file or from command line arguments.
+In addition, psql provides a number of meta-commands and various shell-like features to facilitate writing scripts and automating a wide variety of tasks.*

+The same web page also contains a 'usage' guide.

+If required, postgreSQL tutorials may be found [here](https://www.postgresql.org/docs/14/tutorial.html).

+## Python Scripts

+There are four Python scripts that form the substance of this project:

+### sql_queries.py

+This script is not run directly, but is used by the create_database and etl scripts.
+It simply contains the SQL queries required by the other scripts.

+### create_tables.py

+This script connects to the default database ('studentdb') on a local postgreSQL installation, then:

+> * Obtains a 'cursor' to allow submission of queries
+> * Perfoms a 'kill and rebuild' of the 'sparkify' database by:
+>>  * Droping the 'sparkify' database if it exists.
+>>  * Creating a new 'sparkify' database
+>>  * Closing the connection to the default database
+>>  * Obtaining a connection to the sparkify database
+>>  *  Obtaining a cursor to the sparkify database

+### etl.py

+This script extracts data from the songs and logs files then uses that data to populate the following tables:

+> * songs
+> * artists
+> * time
+> * users
+> * songplays

+### test.py

+This script prints out the first five records from each of the database tables created in the ETL process to check that the other scripts have worked properly.

+***

+The scripts should be run in a terminal window, in the following order.

+*  create_tables.py
+*  etl.py
+*  test.py